Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance

 \item For any payoff \textit{x}, the probability that $O$ yields a payoff at least as good as \textit{x} is equal to or greater than the probability that $P$ yields a payoff at least as good as \textit{x}, and

-\item For some payoff \textit{x}, the probability that $O$ yields a payoff at least as good a \textit{x} is strictly greater than the probability that $P$ yields a payoff at least as good as \textit{x}.
+\item For some payoff \textit{x}, the probability that $O$ yields a payoff at least as good as \textit{x} is strictly greater than the probability that $P$ yields a payoff at least as good as \textit{x}.

 \end{enumerate}